sivasai-yarlagadda/QT/QT Practice With Sivasai/SimpleLoginPage/Help.md

 1. Clone or download the repository.
 2. Open the project in your preferred Qt development environment.
 3. Build and run the application to see the login page in action.
-4. Enter `admin` as the username and `password` as the password to experience a successful login.
+4. Enter `root` as the username and `root` as the password to experience a successful login.

 ## Notes